Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/solidify.rst

 Solidify thickness is an approximation.
-While "Even Thickness" and "High Quality Normals" should yield good results, the final wall thickness isn't guaranteed and may vary depending on the mesh topology.
+While "Even Thickness" and "High Quality Normals" should yield good results, the final wall thickness is not guaranteed and may vary depending on the mesh topology.

 In order to maintain precise wall thickness in every case, we would need to add/remove faces on the offset shell, something this modifier doesn't do since this would add a lot of complexity and slow down the modifier.